Frequently Asked Questions

 Will your discs play in my DVD player?

 Our region-free public domain DVDs will play in virtually all newer DVD players.
+PAL format dvd’s will not play on standard dvd players in the United States and Canada.

 What is your return/refund policy?